Food & Beverage Media Has A Tokenism Problem — So How Can We Create A More Equitable Future Together?

 This Toolkit for Recognizing, Disrupting, and Preventing Tokenism in Food & Beverage Media is a resource for those looking to interrupt tokenism within the media framework and leverage their power to act in solidarity with BIPOC to improve the industry.

-If you want a downloadable PDF of this document, please enter your email and we'll send it directly to your inbox.
+For a PDF of this toolkit, please enter your email & we'll send it directly to your inbox.

 The followup toolkit to this one, Toolkit for Implementing Systematic Changes Towards Equitable Representation in Media Companies, is available here.

 If you are looking for workshops and trainings based on this topic for your organization, you can read more about working with us here, and email us at firstname.lastname@example.org.

 Tokenism & its relationship to systems of oppression

 How Does Tokenism Happen in Food & Beverage Media?

 6 ways tokenism affects media workers & content

 Toolkit for Recognizing, Disrupting, and Preventing Tokenism in Food Media